Begum Khurshid Mirza: Literary and art works

 From 1960 onwards, she was involved in several literary activities, writing short stories for prestigious Urdu magazines Saqi published by Shahid Ahmad Dehlvi.
 Later, she compiled all her short stories with the cover title Mehru ki Bachee.

 During her days in Quetta, Mirza ran the women's programme and wrote plays for Radio Pakistan.
 She also composed religious verses under the pseudonym Shola and sermons for Milad meetings.

 Social works

 After migration to Pakistan, Khurshid Mirza worked for the All Pakistan Women's Association (APWA) as a volunteer helping destitute women.
-When her husband was transferred to Quetta, she took charge of the APWA centre in a rural area called Ismail Killi.
+When her husband was transferred to Quetta, she took charge of the All Pakistan Women's Association (APWA) centre in a rural area called Ismail Killi.
 She had also aired programmes on women's issues on radio.